pulseopen/PulsePhone/README.md

 ---

-!REMINDER FOR PROJECT! : Change battery connection positions
+!REMINDER FOR PROJECT! : Change battery connection positions and Adjust battery moduel pcb size for case and main pcb

 ## 🧠 System Architecture